What is variegated thistle?

 How to identify variegated thistle

 Image top: Variegated thistle flower, © M. Baker.

-Images above, left to right: Variegated thistle infestation, photo: M. Baker; Variegated thistle leaves, photo: M. Baker.
+Images above, L-R: Variegated thistle infestation, & variegated thistle leaves, © M. Baker.

 Variegated thistle in Tasmania